geovedi/book-notes/2022/the-songs-of-the-cell.notes.md

-# The Songs of the Cell
+# The Song of the Cell: An Exploration of Medicine and the New Human
 Author: Siddhartha Mukherjee

 ## Prelude: "The Elementary Particles of Organisms"